 Infected trees should be monitored and a risk assessment carried out.
 Evidence suggests that trees with 50% foliar loss are unlikely to recover and with this level of foliar loss the structural capability of the tree becomes compromised and action may need to be taken.

-Landowners within the National Park with ash trees protected by a Tree Preservation or standing in a Conservation Area should contact Dartmoor National Park Trees and Landscape Officer on email@example.com to discuss appropriate management of their trees.
+Landowners within the National Park with ash trees protected by a Tree Preservation or standing in a Conservation Area should contact the Dartmoor National Park Trees Officer on 01626 832093 or email@example.com to discuss appropriate management of their trees.

 What action is being taken?